Choi: The Beginning

 Certainly any serious practitioner has their perspective of what works, but is there a difference on how the Founder of a martial art gets to that point and beyond?
 What can you accomplish with an hour of your time?
 What did Choi Hong Hi accomplish with an hour of his time?
 What obstacles do you face?
 Do you know the enormity of the obstacles he faced?
 This series is as much a mirror for our own development as it is about Choi's.

-Come discover what you can take away from this story at Totally Taekwondo Magazine.
+Come discover what you can take away from this story at Totally Taekwondo Magazine, and read the entire piece at Rebooting the Founder of Taekwondo [Historical Faction].

 In the arts,